inginerie-software-22-23/proiect-inginerie-software-mandat/README.md

 After both parties have agreed to go further with the process.👍 Weekly the mentor will update his/her schedule, his/her students will then have the ability to choose a timeslot in which they want to have their tutoring hours.

-There will also be the ability to set a recurring timeslot, for the students who want to have the same timeslot weekly.
+🔁 There will also be the ability to set a recurring timeslot, for the students who want to have the same timeslot weekly.

-The platform will allow clients to register both with an in-house login system, or to login via Google or Facebook, if they choose so.
+✅ The platform will allow clients to register both with an in-house login system, or to login via Google or Facebook, if they choose so.

-If the tutoring hours will be placed under online meetings, then the mentor will have the option to generate a random Zoom or Google Meet link directly from the platform.
+📶 If the tutoring hours will be placed under online meetings, then the mentor will have the option to generate a random Zoom or Google Meet link directly from the platform.

+### 🔜 Additional Features

+-   In-house Chatting System
+-   Built-in Assignments Page
+-   Files Upload/Download

 ### 💻 Technologies

-<i><b>Front-End:</b></i>
+##### _Front-End:_

 ![HTML5](https://skillicons.dev/icons?i=html,css,bootstrap,typescript,angular,figma)

-<i><b>Back-End:</b></i>
+##### _Back-End:_

 ![HTML5](https://skillicons.dev/icons?i=net,cs,bash)

 -   JWT Tokens

-#### Database:
+##### _Database:_

 -   Microsoft SQL Server
 -   SQL Server Management Studio
 -   Azure Data Studio

-#### DevOps:
+##### _DevOps:_

 ![HTML5](https://skillicons.dev/icons?i=azure,docker,kubernetes)